advancedresearch/challenges/bee/README.md

 ### Description

 The environment uses the [Piston](https://github.com/pistondevelopers/piston) game engine.
+One benefit with Piston is that the game loop can run in benchmark mode to train agents faster.

 The bee has two wings, one for the left side and one for the right.